yXiangXiong/CMTGF/README.md

 The code was inspired by [Jun-Yan Zhu](https://github.com/junyanz) and modified by [Xiang-Yu Xiong](https://github.com/yXiangXiong).

-This PyTorch implementation produces results comparable to or better than our original Torch software.
-If you would like to reproduce the same results as in the papers, check out the original [CycleGAN Torch](https://github.com/junyanz/CycleGAN) and [pix2pix Torch](https://github.com/phillipi/pix2pix) code

 **Note**: The current software works well with PyTorch 1.4.0+.
 Check out the older [branch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/pytorch0.3.1) that supports PyTorch 0.4.

 You may find useful information in [training/test tips](docs/tips.md) and [frequently asked questions](docs/qa.md).